ultrabug/uhashring/README.rst

 - a lot of **convenient methods** to use your consistent hash ring in real world applications.
 - simple **integration** with other libs such as memcache through monkey patching.
 - all the missing functions in the libketama C python binding (which is not even available on pypi).
-- another and more performant consistent hash algorithm if you don't care about the ketama compatibility (see benchmark).
+- possibility to **use your own weight and hash functions** if you don't care about the ketama compatibility.
 - **instance-oriented usage** so you can use your consistent hash ring object directly in your code (see advanced usage).
 - native **pypy support**.
 - tests of implementation, key distribution and ketama compatibility.